Sprout endless sites from a single Next.js and Umbraco instance

 If everything is good, then it's time to create our first schemas.
 So first, what is a schema, and why do we need them?

-One of the powerful things about Enterspeed is its ability to transform and model content into exactly the views you need.
+One of the powerful things about Enterspeed is our ability to transform and model content into exactly the views you need.
 This is done by creating schemas.

 Schemas make it easy to combine multiple data sources, and to make deeply nested properties more accessible.